The Milford Track — Preparing for an Unforgettable Journey

 Clothing for Unpredictable Weather

 Layering and flexibility are essential on the Milford Track.
 You could (and probably will) experience all four seasons on your trip, maybe during a single day.
-As a native of the UK, I know this experience all too well — there's a saying; if you only hiked when the weather was nice, you’d never get hiking at all.

-My Milford Track experience included warm sunshine, cooler, cloudy weather and, a day of persistent heavy rain.
+My Milford Track experience included warm sunshine, cooler, cloudy weather and, eventually, a day of persistent heavy rain.

 My system consisted of a couple of synthetic base layers (Montane Dart and MacPac Trail base layers), a fleece jacket (Arc'teryx Delta), an ultralight windproof jacket (Arc'teryx Squamish), a waterproof shell (Mountain Equipment Tupilak), and a lightweight synthetic insulation layer (Montane Fireball Lite).